 “Audio signal processing and suspension theory are very analogous.
 [Spring] rate, compression, and rebound damping exist in both fields.
 Low-speed and hi-speed signals in audio are the same low-speed or hi-speed hits on a bike.
 It’s input versus output really and keeping your wheel on the ground is the same as leveling an audio signal.
 Having an in-depth understanding of both has provided me with a unique perspective on suspension theory and mechanics”

-Chris is one of our leading technicians.
-When a problem child fork or shock shows up we ditch on Chris’ bench and let the puzzle solving begin.
+Chris is s former lead technician and is still involved in problem child fork or shock repairs.
 Chris also heads up most of our marketing efforts and keeps up our brand exposure in the biking community.
 Our go to guy for in-person suspension setups, Chris, helps riders get the baseline established and then fine tune to resolve issues they are feeling on the trail.
 His Yeti sb6 sees a lot of trail time as well as a race in the Enduro circuit here and there

 With a previous background of wrenching and sales, Patrick found what he finds most important about mountain biking… suspension.
 Additionally, Patrick has a deep rooted history in the outdoor sports and is working passionately towards a long term career in the suspension industry.
 On his free time you’ll find him ripping local trails on his Yeti SB5.5 during the summer, or hunting down the best powder winter has to offer in the off season.